anishsingh20/Text-Message-Classification/README.md

 # Spam-or-Ham

-Classify messages as Spam or Ham-
+A simple classifier which classifies text messages as Spam or Ham using some basic NLP and fitting a Naive Bayes classifier-

 __Web Application__-https://anishsingh.shinyapps.io/text_classification_app/